ncm/nytm-spelling-bee/article.md

 nested "`fold()`" calls, as with "`collect()`" above, drive the lazy iterators to completion.

-Curiously, just changing `scores` to an array of 16-bit values slows down the C++ program by quite a large amount -- almost 10% in some tests.
+I found that iterating over a array with (e.g.) "`array.iter()`" was much faster than with "`&array`", although it should be the same.
+I suppose that will be fixed someday.
+Curiously, changing `scores` to an array of 16-bit values slows down the C++ program by quite a large amount -- almost 10% in some tests.
 The Rust program is also affected, but less so.

 The second phase does output based on the scores accumulated above.